gibbbone/hello-world/file2.md

 ## Pushing
 After commiting we have now a branch which is ahead of master in our local directory and a remote master where no changes have been recorded.

-We have now two strategies
+We have now two strategies.

-### Push upstream, then pull locally
+#### Push upstream, merge remotely, then pull locally
 Push to the remote folder:

 	$ git push --set-upstream origin hello3